savoirfairelinux/sous-chef/CONTRIBUTING.md

 You may also use [Waffle](https://waffle.io/savoirfairelinux/santropol-feast) as a more *Agile-like* dashboard.

+Please refer to the issues labels and topics for more information on how categorizing the issues.

 #### Pull Requests

 Contributions will be accepted through the creation of Pull Requests.
 Here is the workflow: